December 21, 2024 8:48 am

 It’s an option.
 A company called CaskX does just that.

-CaskX describes what it does this way: “We’re making it possible for everyone to invest in whisky casks from leading distilleries.
-For too long, building a portfolio of whisky casks has been out of reach for most private investors due to limited access and a lack of transparency in the industry.
-CaskX is opening the door to top tier whisky cask investments for everyone.”
+CaskX describes what it does this way: “We’re making it possible for everyone to invest in whiskey casks from leading distilleries.
+For too long, building a portfolio of whiskey casks has been out of reach for most private investors due to limited access and a lack of transparency in the industry.
+CaskX is opening the door to top tier whiskey cask investments for everyone.”

 Investment executive Jeremy Kasler started CaskX in 2019.
 Today the company has offices in Los Angeles; Sydney, Australia; and Hong Kong.
-CaskX helps investors (500 currently and growing) from around the world purchase multiple full barrels of bourbon and single malt Scotch whiskey.
-The minimum investment is $24,000.
+CaskX helps investors (500 currently and growing) from around the world purchase multiple full barrels of bourbon and single malt Scotch whisky.
+The minimum investment is 24 barrels.
 Their services include paying for rick house storage and taxes for eight years.
 As the value of the aging whiskey grows, so does your potential investment, once it’s time to sell.

-“We offer a reasonable price, $2,400 a barrel (the minimum investment is 10 barrels), and we’re confident if you wait six or eight years, you’re going to make money,” Kasler said.
+“We offer a reasonable price based on demand for a particular distillery which includes storage and insurance for 8 years.
+We’re confident if you wait six or eight years, you’re going to make money,” Kasler said.
 Of course, he points out that, just as time in the barrel affects taste, it also affects the potential income you can make.
 “The longer you wait, the better.”

 Remember, this is Whiskey Network Magazine, not the Whiskey Street Journal.
 Disclaimer: I’ll leave the detailed financial analysis of the actual investment proposal to the business writers who were on the trip with us that day.
 The Bourbon Tutor offers interesting information, not personal investing advice.
 Your mileage may vary.